It has been estimated that there are 60,000 Americans living in Hong Kong.

 If you're a US citizen, green card holder, or US/Hong Kong dual citizen, and you have been living in Hong Kong but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don't delay though, in case the IRS comes to you first.

 Hong Kong has a territorial rather than residential taxation system.
 This means that whether you are a resident or not, you are only liable to pay Hong Kong taxes on income sourced in Hong Kong.
-Income tax (known as Salary Tax) rates are low, with a sliding scale with a top rate of 17%.
+Income tax (known as Salary Tax) rates are low, ranging from 2% to 17%.
 There are also taxes on property rental income and self-employment profits.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Hong Kong that you contact a US expat tax specialist.